omn-Kane/my-todolist/README.md

 ### Tasks
 1. Add missing requirement #4 to the application (Done)
-2. Add sufficient test coverage to the application and update readme on howto run the tests
+2. Add sufficient test coverage to the application and update readme on howto run the tests (Done)
 3. Add missing requirement #5 to the application (Dockerfile and update readme with instructions)

 ### Bonus